KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	From this structure, we use the ``adapterLuid`` to find the appropriate ``IDXGIAdapter1 *``.
 We create a ``IDXGIFactory4 *`` and then call ``IDXGIFactory4::EnumAdapters1()`` and ``IDXGIAdapter1::GetDesc()`` to get the ``DXGI_ADAPTER_DESC``, so that we can compare the ``adapterLuid`` values.

 	Finally, we call ``D3D12CreateDevice`` with found adapter and the ``minFeatureLevel`` from ``XrGraphicsRequirementsD3D12KHR``, if successful the function will return ``S_OK`` and ``ID3D12Device *`` is non-null.
 Next, we create a simple a ``ID3D12CommandQueue *`` of type ``D3D12_COMMAND_LIST_TYPE_DIRECT``.

+	We also query the maximum number of descriptors and set up ``ID3D12DescriptorHeap *`` s for use in rendering.
+There's also commented out code to enable D3D12 debugging and GPU Based Validation.

 	.. literalinclude:: ../Common/GraphicsAPI_D3D12.cpp
 		:language: cpp